Sevardin Harker. Marday. Virgo 17th, 2344 AA. 11:26 PM. Arroyo (Devil’s Gate).

 Sev couldn’t fault her urgency, or her hostility.
 Arroyo’s rough civic policy toward the homeless was “keep them out of sight, so they can stay out of mind,” but even that presumed upon a degree of benign negligence that was absent.
 The irony of it was, Arroyo was a big charity city.
 Erician Red Cross.
 Starving kids in Africa.
 Breast cancer research.
 Slowing late-stage vampirism.
 The sort of topical issues that garnered donations with galas and auctions.
 But Arroyo’s transient population rarely warranted notice beyond complaints and bigotry.

 “You, uh… you think this is the real deal?”
 Juel asked, chuckling nervously and adjusting his right magic license.
 Nervousness didn’t suit Juel.
 He was usually the one cracking jokes.
 It annoyed Sev, slightly.
 How can I be cool when you’re the one who’s freaked out?

 “They wouldn’t call us unless they were desperate,” Ashford said.

 People didn’t use Keepers as bogeymen as frequently as they used asfalis cops.
 Amagia made almost everyone uncomfortable, and there were steep fines for calling in fake reports of supernatural crime or monsters.
 Even for the wealthy, calling the Keeping Force was a last resort.
 More so for transients, who often had relationships with the local fae population, and were also generally fed up with law enforcement pushing them around.

 They reached the gate to the flood control system, an ominous black arch.
-It was guarded by a rusted rod iron fence, but the bars had been tilted askance to admit access long ago.
+It was guarded by a rusted wrought iron fence, but the bars had been tilted askew to admit access long ago.
 Sev cracked a smile.
 He couldn’t help himself.
 It was straight out of the stories that made him want to don the black and silver.